 If you don’t get regular sunlight then take vitamin d.
-The sun should be your first choice because there are many other benefits to sunlight.
+The sun should be your first choice because there are other benefits to sunlight.
 However, many people work indoors or live in cold climates.
-You’re in luck because it is also very affordable.
+You’re in luck because it’s also very affordable.

 If you are deficient in iodine then you can get it from seaweed.
 Visit the doctor if you think your levels are low.
 You can’t afford to overlook this mineral.
 It is important for hormone regulation.

 The seaweed in vegan sushi supplies you with iodine.